jimfok/stock_indicator/README.md

 `tests/test_strategy.py::test_evaluate_combined_strategy_dollar_volume_filter_and_rank`
 demonstrate this combined syntax.

+An optional stop loss value and a trailing `True` or `False` flag may be added after the strategy names.
+The numeric stop loss sets the fractional decline that triggers an exit on the next day's open, and the boolean flag controls whether individual trade details are printed.

 Strategies may also limit the simple moving average slope.
 These identifiers follow the `ema_sma_signal_with_slope_n_k` pattern where `n` and `k` are the lower and upper slope bounds.
 The bounds accept negative or positive floating-point numbers.
 For example:

 ```bash